 |

 Regional Capital: Hohhot.
-Average temperatures: -23 deg
+Average temperatures: -23 deg C to -10 deg C in January; 17 deg C

-the northeast of the region lies the Greater Hinggan Range with dense
+Greater Hinggan Range with dense forests.

-forests.
-To the west of the range is
+To the west of the range is the Hulunbuir Plateau, with vast

-the Hulunbuir Plateau, with vast grasslands for grazing.
-The rest of Inner Mongolia consists of
+grasslands for grazing.
+The rest of

-numerous deserts, or salt and alkali lakes, with scattered highlands.
-Rivers and lakes: The
+Inner Mongolia consists of numerous deserts, or salt and alkali lakes, with

-Yellow River enters part of the region, as does the Ergun River and the upper
+scattered highlands.
+Rivers and lakes: The Yellow River enters part of the region, as does

-reaches of the Liao River.
-Lake Hulun
+the Ergun River and the upper reaches of the Liao River.
+Lake Hulun is in the plateau region in the

-is in the plateau region in the northeastern part of the province.
-Administrative divisions: 16
+northeastern part of the province.
+Administrative divisions: 16 cities, 18 counties, 51 banners and 3 autonomous

-now the Republic of Mongolia and the Amur Administrative Region of Russia
+Autonomous Region, what is now the Republic of Mongolia and the Amur

-comprised the homeland of the Mongols.
+Administrative Region of Russia comprised the homeland of the Mongols.
+Genghis Khan united the various tribes in

-and established a vast empire.
-His
+the Asian grasslands in 1206 and established a vast empire.
+His grandson, Kublai Khan completed the

-stronghold of the Song Dynasty, in 1279 and become the first emperor of the
+conquest of southern China, the stronghold of the Song Dynasty, in 1279 and

-Yuan Dynasty. .
-Mongol conquests succeeded mainly from the mobility
+.
+Mongol conquests succeeded mainly from the

-achieved with horses and with both skill and cunning in the use of
+mobility achieved with horses and with both skill and cunning in the use of

 weapons.
 This did not contribute to